 The earliest measurements of primary productivity in the ocean were based on the Light Bottle/Dark Bottle (LBDB) methodology, resulting in GOP rates6.
 Poor sensitivity and bottle artifacts led to replacement of the LBDB method by 14C-bicarbonate labeled incubations as the most generally utilized method.
 It is interpreted to yield net primary productivity estimates6, , , although bottle artifacts may still occur.
 The first assessments of global primary productivity were based on extrapolation of 14C-labeled NPP measurements to the entire ocean.
 More recently, methods based on the fractionation of the three isotopes of oxygen have been used to determine GOP rates using samples collected without incubation, .
 However, there are never enough of any of these measurements to enable the extrapolation to a global extent with seasonal to annual resolution.

 With the advent of satellite based observations of chlorophyll near the sea surface, a variety of methods to estimate the ocean’s biological productivity were developed.
 These estimates were based on models of primary production, that are tuned to a limited set of 14C-uptake NPP observations (Figure 1a) and driven by the satellite fields of chlorophyll, and, in some cases, light scattering.
 More recently, global estimates of ocean primary productivity have been generated using general circulation models with embedded biogeochemical models, .
-These methods generate net primary productivity rates in the range of 30 to 60 Pg C/yr for the global ocean7, 21, .
+These methods generate NPP rates in the range of 30 to 60 Pg C/yr for the global ocean7, 21, .
 These are not direct observations of ocean productivity, however.
 They are estimates derived from models with documented limitations7, 8, 22 .
 For instance, these models have difficulty reproducing observations at ocean time series stations and may be impacted by changing phytoplankton physiology.

 In an approach derived from the original LBDB method, autonomous platforms equipped with oxygen sensors are now capable of measuring the diel cycle of oxygen production and respiration directly in the open ocean without enclosing samples, .
 This has enabled direct observations of GOP and community respiration (CR, respiration at all trophic levels) in oligotrophic waters, , .
 These approaches are based on multiple observations over the course of each day from a single autonomous platform.
 The energy demand for multiple vertical profiles in each day and the likelihood of biofouling due to sustained presence near the surface would make these autonomous approaches difficult to replicate to the global scale.

-Here we use the profiling floats of the Biogeochemical-Argo array to detect the diel cycle of oxygen (GOP) and compute net primary productivity at the global scale (Figure 1b).
+Here we use the profiling floats of the Biogeochemical-Argo array to detect the diel cycle of oxygen (GOP) and compute NPP at the global scale (Figure 1b).
 BGC-Argo floats typically make each vertical profile at ~5 to ~10 day intervals over float lifetimes that average 4 to 6 years.
 The low profiling frequency would seem to be incompatible with the need for multiple measurements during one day to detect a diel oxygen cycle.
 However, the diel cycle of oxygen is a signal that is phase locked to the solar cycle.
 This signal is present in euphotic zone oxygen concentrations throughout the ocean and can be resolved using the methods shown here.
 Exact calibration of the oxygen sensors in the array is not required.
 Any biases in sensor performance from individual floats are present equally in all 24 hours of the day and these calibration offsets do not affect the timing or amplitude of the diel cycle that is extracted from the array data.